USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     - `BELD4`
     Use BELD4 landuse data
 -   `CTM_LTNG_NO [default: Y]`<a id=CTM_LING_NO></a>
     Setting to activate lightning NO emissions.
 Setting this variable to Y requires additional variables to define the configuration of the lightning NO emissions calculation.
 See the settings for `LTNGNO`, `LTNGPARAMS`, `NLDN_STRIKES`, and `LTNGDIAG` below.
 Set to Y to turn on; comment out variable or set to N to turn off.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#lightning-no) for further information.
 -   `CTM_WVEL [default: Y]`<a id=CTM_WVEL></a>
     Setting to output the CCTM-calculated vertical velocities to the CONC file.
 Set to Y to turn on; comment out variable or set to N to turn off.
 -   `KZMIN [default: Y]`<a id=KZMIN></a>